wesleybertipaglia/stylish-console/README.md

-# Styled Console Logger
+# Stylish Console

-The Styled Console Logger is a light logging library that allows you to add style and formatting to your console output.
+The Stylish Console is a light logging library that allows you to add style and formatting to your console output.
 With this logger, you can enhance the readability and visual appeal of your logs, making it easier to analyze and debug your applications.

 Whether you are building a command-line interface (CLI) tool, a server-side application, or any other software project, the Styled Console Logger can be a valuable addition to your development toolkit.